MohammedSB/HyMNet/README.md

 For accessing the weights for the other models in the paper, take a look at the `Models` folder.
 ## Reference
-If you find this repository useful for your work, please cite using the citation below:
+If you find this repository useful for your work, please cite using the citation below.

 "TBA"